-Support Work in Schools – Level 2 Award (Teaching Assistants)
+Support Work in Schools and Colleges – Level 2 Award (Teaching Assistants)

 There are no previous qualifications required.
-However, learners looking to enrol onto this course should meet the following criteria:
+However, if you are looking to enrol onto this course, you should meet the following criteria:

 - Be aged 19 years or above